-• The top ring gap should be positioned in the 7 o'clock position, the second ring gap in the 1 o'clock position and the steel oil control ring gaps in the 9 and 3 o'clock positions (one in each position).
+- The top ring gap should be positioned in the 7 o'clock position, the second ring gap in the 1 o'clock position and the steel oil control ring gaps in the 9 and 3 o'clock positions (one in each position). - 7.
+Fit the piston into the liner using a gentle rocking motion to engage the rings in the bore.